sharat-developer/Intacct-InteractiveAPITool/README.md

         git clone https://github.com/sharat-developer/Intacct-InteractiveAPITool.git

-* Open Chrome, hit the  Settings Icon > More Tools > Extensions
+* In Chrome, go to chrome://extensions/
 * Enable "Developer Mode" via the checkbox at the top
-* Click the "Load unpacked extension" button and select the folder where you extracted the zip file
+* Click the "Load unpacked extension..." button and select the folder where you extracted the zip file

 Usage
 ------------
+* Launch Intacct Web Services Test Tool from Chrome Apps

-Key-in your Company configuration details and save it, then go to API-3.0 and API-2.1 Tabs for Building and Posting API Requests.
+* Key-in your Company configuration details then go to API-3.0 and API-2.1 Tabs for Building and Posting API Requests.
+* If you want store the Company configuration for later use, then click on "save" button which opens a login pop-up.
+* In login pop-up click on "Need an Account?" link and sign-up for creating an account.

 Ext Libraries Used
 ------------